 Ashby Mayo, standing at the right of Postmaster Gault in this photo enlarge-

 In his early years as a postal clerk at this post office on Scottsville's Main Street, Mayo could carry all of the out-going mail in one bag to the train depot.
 At that time, each of the three rural routes covered about 126 miles.
-By the 1950's, each of the three rural routes covered 168 miles, and the local mail box patrons grew from 25 to more than 200.
+Randolph Moulton, who grew up in Scottsville, remembers that Jim Brown met the trains at the Scottsville Depot in the late 1930's and transported the mail to the Main Street Post Office.
+Mr. Odell White was sometimes a worker on the train mail car.
+In the 1940's, Rural Free Delivery (RFD) carriers included Pen Thomas, Reeve Nicholas, and John Henry Phillips.
+By the 1950's, each of the three rural routes covered 168 miles, and the local mail box patrons in Scottsville grew from 25 to more than 200.
 Mayo was appointed Scottsville's Acting Postmaster on 15 November 1939 and its Postmaster on 12 July 1940.
 Mayo served as Postmaster of Scottsville Post Office until his retirement on 30 June 1958; he was succeeded as Postmaster by Edward G. Gildersleeve.
 Below photo shows Mayo at right handing the cashbook at Scottsville Post Office to Gildersleeve on 30 June 1958.

 Mayo passed away on October 10, 1967, in Scottsville.
 His wife Pauline, born November 16, 1902, passed away in Scottsville on December 3, 1978; she is buried next to her husband, Ashby, at Scottsville Cemetery.